scorum/scorum/doc/betting_asserts.md

 * Assert Exception "You've provided opposite wincases from same market as winners"

 ## cancel_game_operation
+* Assert Exception "Account name is invalid" -- raises when op.moderator is invalid account name
 * Assert Exception "Account \"${1}\" must exist." -- raises when account with name op.moderator doens't exists
 * Assert Exception "User '$(op.moderator)' isnt a betting moderator" -- raises when try to cancel game by non-betting_moderator account
 * Assert Exception "Game with uid '${op.uid}' doesn't exist" -- raises when there is no game with passed uid
 * Assert Exception "Cannot cancel the game after it is finished" -- raises when try to cancel game which status is finished(status changed to finished after game.start_time + game.auto_resolve_delay_sec was reached)

 ## post_bet_operation
-* Assert Exception "Account name is invalid"
+* Assert Exception "Account name is invalid" -- raises when op.better is invalid account name
 * Assert Exception "Wincase '${w}' is invalid"
 * Assert Exception "Stake must be SCR"
 * Assert Exception "Stake must be greater  or equal then ${s}"